Mali’s Fog of War: Refugees Tell of Terror, Hunger and Rape

 Its capitulation, eight days after a coup by junior officers in the capital, Bamako, which overthrew the democratically elected Government, marks the latest gain in a three-day advance by the Tuareg rebels.
 The junta said that it was seeking to negotiate a peace deal with the rebels and sent representatives to discuss a ceasefire.

 The Tuareg forces, thought to be about 1,000, have exploited the uncertainty caused by the overthrow of the Government of President Amadou Toumani Touré, which has left the army with no clear chain of command.
-Continue reading
+Read the rest of this entry »

 The Fearsome Tuareg Uprising in Mali: Less Monolithic than Meets the Eye